Guide to Business Loan Down Payments

 Down payments for small business loans work similarly to down payments for other types of loans.
 When you get a mortgage to buy a house or arrange financing to purchase a car, for example, you typically need to make a down payment.
 Let’s say you purchase a car for $25,000 and a 10% down payment is required.
 That means you have to come up with $2,500 cash to get the loan.
 The lender loans you the rest — $22,500, plus fees.

-Down payment amounts can vary widely depending on the type of loan, the lender, and borrower’s qualifications.
-They can be as little as 3.5% or as high as 50%.
+What are the maximum and minimum business loan down payment amounts?
+Down payment amounts can vary widely depending on the type of loan, the lender, and the borrower’s qualifications.
+Some loans don’t require a down payment at all, whereas others may be as high as 30%.

 5 Factors That Determine the Size of a Down Payment on a Business Loan